bhav09/implementations/Games/Brick Breaker/readme.md

 ## How to Play 🤘

-1. **Run the Game:** Fire up your Python environment and launch the game script.
+1. **Run the Game:** Fire up your Python environment and launch the game and hand scrips.
 2. **Gesture Controls:** Break those bricks with your amazing hand gestures using the power of Mediapipe!
    - Swipe right to move the paddle right.
    - Swipe left to move the paddle left.